isxuowo/mcwiki/Lightning-Generator.md

 The Lightning Generator is an extremely powerful generator that requires a lightning rod to be placed on top.
 When struck by lightning, the Lightning Generator briefly generates an infinite amount of power.
-However, the power goes away after 1 second, so you have a very short time to collect it with batteries/capacitors.
+However, the power goes away after 1 second, so you have a very short time to store it with batteries.
+The more batteries you have, the more power that will be stored each strike.

 | Item | Recipe | Items |
 |------|--------|-------|